Last updated: March 2026

 Can the original sentence be imposed?

 Yes.
-If probation is revoked, the judge may impose any sentence that could have originally been ordered.
+If probation is revoked, the judge may impose any sentence that could have originally been ordered for the underlying offense, including jail or prison time up to the statutory maximum allowed by Florida law.

 Violation of Probation in Panama City or Bay County?